gentoo-haskell/gentoo-haskell/README.rst

 ==============

-Alternatively if you really don't want to share any ebuilds (want to keep outdated package versions, highly experimental things, publically unavailable stuff, other reasons) that's also fine.
+Alternatively if you really don't want to share any ebuilds (want to keep outdated package versions, highly experimental things, publicly unavailable stuff, other reasons) that's also fine.

 You can keep such ebuilds in your local overlay.